ChalkandFeather/Bank-tech-test/README.md

 I began with a strict TDD process ensuring that unit testing was passing green.
 I expolored possibilties for how to write the program and used web searches and previous programs to scaffold the codebase.
 Step by step - followed the Makers response form- addressing area's highlighted by this process and correcting as advised.
+Being forced to work in this manner has guided the process and forced changes that may have been overlooked or missed.
+It will inform me for better working practises in future projects.
+I encountered a rounding error when applying the withdrawal of 100.00 from a 100.01 balance, which I updated using .round(2)

 # Prog Requirements